elixir-europe/rdmkit/pages/contribute/preview_changes.md

 ### 2. Make sure your fork is up to date

-Click on the 'sync fork' button to make sure you have the latest changes of the IDTk in your fork.
+Click on the 'sync fork' button to make sure you have the latest changes of the main branch in your fork.
 'Update branch'.

 {% include image.html file="sync_branch.png" alt="Click on the sync fork button." %}